 Public Administration Graduate Students (MPA): Graduate students in the MPA program will be charged an additional fee of $430 (0 to 6.0 units) or $850 (6.1 or more units) per semester.

 Grants, scholarships and work-study awards require that you apply early, so be sure to meet all deadlines.
 To be considered for the maximum amount of grants you may be eligible for, apply for financial aid by MARCH 2!
-For more information on FAFSA, please visit the Office of Financial Aid's website.
+For more information on FAFSA or CA Dream Application, please visit the Office of Financial Aid's website.

 Graduate Equity Fellowship: If you are a California resident and you come from an economically or educationally disadvantaged background and have an outstanding academic record, you may be eligible for a Graduate Equity Fellowship.